mateusjunges/trackable-jobs-for-laravel/README.md

 ```

 ## Using UUIDs

-To use UUIDs with this package, the only additional configuration you need to do is change the `using_uuid` to `true`, in `config/trackable-jobs.php`.
+To use UUIDs with this package, the only additional configuration you need to do is change the `using_uuid` to `true`,
-Then it will automatically start using UUID's to store the tracked jobs and, if the model related to the tracked job
+in `config/trackable-jobs.php`.
+Then it will automatically start using UUID's to store the tracked jobs and, if the
-also uses UUID, it will be stored to the database in the `trackable_id` field.
+model related to the tracked job also uses UUID, it will be stored to the database in the `trackable_id` field.

+# Tracking without model

+By default, Trackable need the model for tracking job.
+If your job work without model, it can be problem.
+In new version
+package we can new trait TrackableAuto.
+It's trait like Trackable, but don't need model for tracking.

 # Tests

 Run `composer test` to test this package.

 # Contributing

 Thank you for consider contributing for the Laravel Trackable Jobs package!
-The contribution guide can
+The contribution guide can be
-be found [here][contributing].
+found [here][contributing].

 # Changelog

 Please see the [changelog][changelog] for more information about the changes on this package.

 # Credits

 - [All contributors][contributors]

 # License

 The laravel trackable jobs is open-sourced software licensed under the terms of [MIT License][mit].
+Please see
-Please see the [license file][license] for more information.
+the [license file][license] for more information.

 [contributing]: CONTRIBUTING.md

 [changelog]: CHANGELOG.md

 [mit]: https://opensource.org/licenses/MIT

 [license]: LICENSE

 [contributors]: https://github.com/mateusjunges/trackable-jobs-for-laravel/graphs/contributors